2019

 |

-May 18,: CONGRATULATION LOU.
+May 18,: CONGRATULATION LU.
 Miss Chou was awarded the NASA Earth and Space Science Fellowship 2016.
 Lou will be supported by this award for the remaining of her Ph.D. work at UIC.
 A great success for a great project "Evaluation of oxychlorine removal methods using the brine of Lake Vida (Antarctica), a potential Martian analogue: Implications for organic matter analysis on Earth and Mars".

 Feb 29: Five out of six new hoods are now functional.
 Everybody is back at work.
 The new air conditioning system works well, notably in SES 2450 where the temperature is now stable.
 The high vacuum pumps are happier.
 Having lost few degrees, they will last much longer.
 The GCxGC-TOF MS is now back on.
 It just got a new vacuum gauge and new filaments.
 The stainless steel hood in Lab 3 (SES 2461) is still not usable and this lab will remain dry until then.